navikt/bidrag-git/README.md

 Versjon | Endringstype | Beskrivelse
 --------|--------------|------------
-v4.0.0  | Endret       | `commit`: add security token and change directory to git folder before running v3.0.7  | Endret       | `commit`: run without input when author is blank v3.0.6  | Endret       | `commit`: author and token can be provided as input v3.0.5  | Endret       | `commit`: no git status after push
+v5      | Endret       | `commit`: removed git folder.
+Using the name of the github repository for folder to use v4.0.x  | Endret       | `commit`: add security token and change directory to git folder before running v3.0.7  | Endret       | `commit`: run without input when author is blank v3.0.6  | Endret       | `commit`: author and token can be provided as input v3.0.5  | Endret       | `commit`: no git status after push